Simulation-Software-Engineering/Lecture-Material/01_version_control/git_basics_demo.md

 Starting remarks:

 - There is not *the one solution* how to do things with Git.
 I simply show what I typically use.
-- Don't use a client if you don't understand the command line `git`
+- Don't use a client if you don't understand the command line `git`, meaning you don't have a mental model of Git yet.

 - (1) Look at GitHub
     - [preCICE repository](https://github.com/precice/precice)